sujay-2001/LendingClub-LoanStatus-Classifier/README.md

 same scale so that no any variable dominate the other variable.
 For feature scaling, we will import StandardScaler class of sklearn.preprocessing library.  <br />
 (iii) Model: A sequential neural network model was created using Tensorflow, Keras.
 Dropouts and earlystopping method was added to avoid overfitting to training data while training.
-The trained model is then saved and performance is evaluated.
+The trained model is then saved and performance is evaluated. <br />
 (https://github.com/sujay-2001/LendingClub-LoanStatus-Classifier/blob/main/Loss_Plt.png)